Inqbus/somose/README.md

 I2C scan: [85]
 Sensor should be on the old address.
 Address change demo finished.
 ```

+Or some other messages helping you to find the problem.

 ### RaspberryPi drivers
 Coming soon!